1. Why do you call your blog Shut Up and Run?

 That's easy.
 So many of us sit around wanting to become fit and/or lose weight.
 We read, we write plans, we contemplate, we go to therapists.
 Problem is we're thinking too damn much.
 We need to make it real simple real fast and just get out there.
 Shut Up and Run is my way of saying, "Stop making excuses for your life not being what you want it to be and get out there."
 I try to take my own advice.

-2. Did you really start running only three years ago?
+2. Did you really start running 8 years ago?